![]() |

 Offshore oil production poses significant threats to marine life.
 Drilling generates noise pollution up to 250 decibels from seismic surveys disrupting marine species like whales and dolphins.
 Oil spills remain a major concern; a single spill can devastate ecosystems, as seen with the 2010 Deepwater Horizon disaster, which released 4.9 million barrels into the Gulf of Mexico.
 In 2024, smaller spills in regions like the North Sea continue to harm fish populations and coral reefs.

-Offshore Carbon Footprint in 2024
+Offshore Carbon Footprint

 Offshore operations produce higher emissions than onshore due to energy-intensive processes like deepwater drilling.
 An average offshore platform emits 50–70 tons of CO2 equivalent per day.
 Flaring and methane leaks contribute to this footprint, though 2024 data shows a 10% reduction in flaring due to stricter global standards, particularly in Norway and the UK.